Quantum circuit representation of Bayesian networks: Introduction

 There are primarily two types of architectures that have widely been used to realize quantum computing: quantum gate models \citep{dallaire2016quantum} and quantum annealing \citep{bunyk2014architectural}.
 The quantum gate architecture uses a series of quantum gates that act on individual qubits to achieve the desired computation.

 More details regarding qubits and gates are available in Sections \ref{subsec:qubit} and \ref{subsec:gates}.
 A quantum circuit is a graphical representation of the sequence of gates implemented on various qubits to do the desired computation.
 Quantum annealing architecture uses the principles of quantum annealing \citep{boixo2013experimental}, which is a quantum equivalent to classical simulated annealing algorithm, to make the desired computation.
 According to Ajagekar et al \citep{ajagekar2020quantum}, quantum annealing architecture is better suited for optimization problems whereas quantum gate architecture facilitates universal quantum computation.
 As the goal of this paper is the representation of Bayesian networks, we use the quantum gate architecture as opposed to the quantum annealing architecture.

+Quantum Bayesian networks were first introduced by \mbox{\cite{tucci1995quantum}} as an analog to classical Bayesian networks .
+He proposed that the conditional probabilities in a classical Bayesian networks can be represented using quantum complex amplitudes.
+Tucci argued that there could be infinite possible quantum Bayesian network for a given classical Bayesian network; however, methods to realize a quantum Bayesian network for a classical Bayesian network were not available. \mbox{\cite{moreira2016quantum}} proposed quantum-like Bayesian networks, where the marginal and conditional probabilities were represented using quantum probability amplitudes.
+To determine the parameters of a quantum Bayesian network, a similarity heuristic method was used which considered similarity between two dimensional vectors corresponding to the two states of the random variables.

+Previous work considered quantum Bayesian networks with binary variables only and considered heuristics approaches for their representation; however, this paper also considers representation of variables with more than two states.
+The approach presented in this paper does not consider any heuristics and can be used to represent any generic discrete quantum Bayesian network.